Superconductivity of Carbon Compounds with Sodalite Structure

+HTS of hydrogen compounds is caused by the phonon mediated attraction and its mechanism of the superconductivity is conventional.
+In this case, $T_{\rm c}$ is governed by mainly two parameters, namely, the characteristic phonon frequency of the system $\omega_{\rm log}$ and the electron-phonon coupling constant $\lambda$.
+When both parameters are large, HTS can be expected.
+In fact, many hydrogen compounds with a sodalite structure have a large $\lambda$, which is larger than about 2.0.\cite{Wang-2012, Y-Li-2015, Heil-2019}

+If the sodalite structure plays an important role in producing a large $\lambda$, it might be interesting to replace the hydrogen atom of the sodalite structure with another atom.
+A material formed by carbon atoms such as diamond is stable at atmospheric pressure and has a high phonon frequency up to 2000 K.

+Therefore, one way to reduce the required pressure and to realize HTS is to replace hydrogen with carbon.
+In fact, boron-doped diamond has been studied as a candidate material with phonon-mediated HTS at atmospheric pressure.\cite{Kawano,Ma}

+A sodalite structure with only carbon atoms, which is an insulator with a large charge gap, has already been predicted on the basis of the density functional theory.\cite{Pokropivny} By combining it with other elements, we expect high $\omega_{\rm log}$ and large $\lambda $ as well as a hydrogen compound superconductor.
+In fact, it has been studied as a compound consisting of six carbon atoms and another atom, which is represented by $X$C$ _6$, where $X$ is Li, Na, Cl, and so on.\cite{Lu-2016,Khan2022} Despite being under atmospheric pressure, $T_{\rm c}$ is claimed to be up to 100 K, where $\omega_{\rm log} \simeq 400$ K and $\lambda \simeq 2.8$ for NaC$_6$.\cite{Lu-2016} However, the existence of $X$C$ _6$ has not yet been experimentally demonstrated and its nature has not been clarified.
+In addition, recent analysis of mechanical stability shows that some $X$C$_6 $ systems are unstable at atmospheric pressure.\cite{Khan2022,Wei-2016}

+In this work, we investigate the superconductivity of carbon compounds with sodalite structure using the first-principles calculations.
+Both of mechanical and dynamical instabilities are also examined by varying the pressure systematically.
+Using the McMillan formulation\cite{McMillan,Allen}, we show $T_{\rm c}$s of a pure C$ _6$ system with fictitious charge and many compounds as a function of external pressure $P$.
+These results would clarify the stability and superconducting properties of $X$C$ _6$ systems.

-We consider compounds with the sodalite structure, which is shown in Fig.\ref{model}.
-We denote the compound as $X$C$_6$, where $X$ stands for an atom bonded to carbon atoms that form the skeleton of the sodalite structure.
-Calculations are performed using Quantum ESPRESSO, which is an integrated software of Open-Source computer codes for electronic-structure calculations.\cite{QE} In our calculation, we mainly use a $24 \times 24 \times 24$ Monkhorst-Pack grid for the electronic Brillouin Zone integration and a $4 \times 4 \times 4$ mesh for phonon calculation.
+In Fig. \ref{model}, we show the structure of $X$C$_6$, where $X$ stands for an atom bonded to carbon atoms that form the skeleton of the sodalite structure.
+Calculations are performed using 'Quantum ESPRESSO'(QE), which is an integrated software program of Open-Source computer codes for electronic-structure calculations.\cite{QE} In our calculation, we mainly use a $24 \times 24 \times 24$ Monkhorst-Pack grid for the electronic Brillouin zone integration and a $4 \times 4 \times 4$ mesh for phonon calculation.
+The elastic constants $c_{ij}$ are calculated by using '$\rm{Thermo\_pw}$' which is a driver of QE routines\cite{Thermo}.

-The transition temperature $T_{\rm c}$ is usually calculated by substituting the values of $\lambda$ and $\omega_{\rm log}$ into Eq.(\ref{M_Tc}).
-However, the calculatedt $T_{\rm c}$ is underestimated when $\lambda \simj 1$.\cite{Allen} Since the typical value of $\lambda$ in the $X$C$_6$ system is up to about 3.0, we need to use a modified formulation that better reproduces the experimental $T_{\rm c}$.
-For simplicity, we adopt the Allen and Dynes formulation for $T_{\rm c}$\cite{Allen},